-The officer nominated to receive disclosures about money laundering activity within the council is the Executive Director of Resources and Support Services.
+The officer nominated to receive disclosures about money laundering activity within the council is the Head of Finance (S151 Officer).

-In the absence of the MLRO, the Head of Finance is authorised to deputise.
+In the absence of the MLRO, the Finance Manager (Deputy S151 Officer) is authorised to deputise.

 Both of these officers can be contacted as follows: